SaltyGoo/saltygoo.github.io/pages/BaldurHex/21-Seawatcher.md

 <img align="left" width=150px src="/images/Hexes/hex21.png">
 <h1>Hex 21 - Seawatcher</h1>

 *Seawatcher is the name of the old lighthouse that used to warn sailors of the dangers of Shipwreck's Coast.
-Abandonned for decades, its crumbling structure looms over the dark coastal pine trees.*
+Abandoned for decades, its crumbling structure looms over the dark coastal pine trees.*

 **Biome:** <u>Coastal Evergreen</u>.
 Dark pines, rugged cliffs, vivifying wind, salt and seaweed, enthusiastic seagulls.